Information and Resources

 - Zero waste

-The City has been offering a voluntary Organics Collection Pilot program since 2014.
-This program has been strongly supported by volunteer users reaching capacity on the small volume (cart) program, allowing it to be come a success story and show there is a demand for this program.
+The City has been offering a voluntary Commercial Organics Collection Pilot program since 2014.
+This program has been strongly supported by volunteer users reaching capacity on the small volume (cart) program, deeming the program a success.

 Information and Application